Stromquist–Woodall theorem

 The Stromquist–Woodall theorem is a theorem in fair division and measure theory.
-Informally, it says that, for any cake, for any n people with different tastes, and for any fraction r, there exists a subset of the cake that all people value at exactly a fraction r of the total cake value.
+Informally, it says that, for any cake, for any n people with different tastes, and for any fraction w, there exists a subset of the cake that all people value at exactly a fraction w of the total cake value, and it can be cut using at most $2n-2$ cuts.